Schedule Schedule Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Implant-Retained Dentures

 If something sitting on your gums isn’t the level of security you were hoping for, there is another solution.
 Implant-retained dentures are a beneficial option for individuals who want a permanent restoration.
-Using 4-6 titanium posts, your dentist in Fanwood will strategically place them along the jawbone before sending you home to heal.
+Using 4-6 titanium posts, your dentist will strategically place them along the jawbone before sending you home to heal.

 The implant (post) must fuse to the bone in order to be successful.
 Because they act like a tooth’s root, it will keep your jawbone stimulated and strong, which is vital to preventing dental implant failure.